urlatuci/website/docs/proposals.md

 ## Writing a Proposal

-Your proposal will be written on Google Forms.
-This section will explain each individual part of your proposal.

 Your proposal will be written in
 [this Google Form](https://forms.gle/LGNjZSB185N2wtt59).
 This section will explain each individual part of your proposal.